 Employees often report the experience of stress at work.
 In the SWELL project we investigate how new context aware pervasive systems can support knowledge workers to diminish stress.
-The focus of this paper is on developing automatic classiers to infer working conditions and stress related mental states from a multimodal set of sensor data (computer logging, facial expressions, posture and physiology).
-We address two methodological and applied machine learning challenges: 1) Detecting work stress using several (physically) unobtrusive sensors, and 2) Taking into account individual dierences.
-A comparison of several classication approaches showed that, for our SWELL-KW dataset, neutral and stressful working conditions can be distinguished with 90% accuracy by means of SVM.
+The focus of this paper is on developing automatic classifiers to infer working conditions and stress related mental states from a multimodal set of sensor data (computer logging, facial expressions, posture and physiology).
+We address two methodological and applied machine learning challenges: 1) Detecting work stress using several (physically) unobtrusive sensors, and 2) Taking into account individual differences.
+A comparison of several classification approaches showed that, for our SWELL-KW dataset, neutral and stressful working conditions can be distinguished with 90 percent accuracy by means of SVM.
 Posture yields most valuable information, followed by facial expressions.
-Furthermore, we found that the subjective variable `mental eort' can be better predicted from sensor data than e.g. `perceived stress'.
-A comparison of several regression approaches showed that mental eort can be predicted best by a decision tree (correlation of 0.82).
+Furthermore, we found that the subjective variable 'mental effort' can be better predicted from sensor data than, e.g., 'perceived stress'.
+A comparison of several regression approaches showed that mental effort can be predicted best by a decision tree (correlation of 0.82).
 Facial expressions yield most valuable information, followed by posture.
-We nd that especially for estimating mental states it makes sense to address individual dierences.
-When we train models on particular subgroups of similar users, (in almost all cases) a specialized model performs equally well or better than a generic model.
+We find that especially for estimating mental states it makes sense to address individual differences.
+When we train models on particular subgroups of similar users, (in almost all cases) a specialized model performs equally well or better than a generic model. © 2010-2012 IEEE.

 To reference this document use:

 Applied machine learning